zhichli/container-use/examples/security.md

 # Dependency Security Audit

-For the dagger/dagger GitHub repository (written in Go).

 1. Analyze project dependencies:
-   - Setup a sandbox and upload the repository to it.
+ . - Run the analysis in a sandbox using the latest Go version.
-   - Check the go.mod
+   - Check go.mod
    - List all dependencies with versions
    - Identify outdated packages